brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 ### 13. What is time between patient arrivals?
 When simulating using the TITE-CRM method, you will need to randomly sample patient arrival times.
-For instance, for memoryless waiting times, the exponential distribution would do the job.
+For memoryless waiting times, the exponential distribution would do the job.

 ### 14. What is time between patient arrivals?
-Generally in simulation, you sample whether toxicity will happen in a patient given their assigned dose and the associated probability of DLT using a fraw from a Bernoulli random variable.
+Generally in simulation, you sample whether toxicity will happen in a patient given their assigned dose and the associated probability of DLT using a random draw from a Bernoulli distribution.
 Once you have established that toxicity occurs in a given patient, you will need to sample the time of the DLT.
 How will you do that?
-You might assume for constant hazard, for example, and thus use an exponential distribution.
+You might assume a constant hazard, for example, and thus use an exponential distribution.
 Obviously, if a patient does not experience DLT then their DLT time is infinite.